JoseParra28/HangPerson-project/README.md

 # Features

+- The user is received my a welcome message
 - The game contains game rules
 - The user has the opportunity to type their name of which it will be used to make a personalized experience.
+- The program will validate the username input, if the user types a number, the program will let the user know that that is not correct.
+- the program will multiply how many letter are in the randomly picked word and it will display the letter order (e.j the word has 7 letter _ r _ _ r _ _)
 - When the user types the right letter, the program will let the user know, and also it will display a motivational message.
+- When the user types a wrong letter, th eprogram will let the user know and it will let them know what letter was selected.
+- The user can not pick the same wrong letter twice.
+- As the user types non matching letter, the iconic "HangPerson" drawing will generate.
+- When the user has one life left, the program will warn the user.
+- And finally, if the user wins the program will display, "You win!!"
+- if the user loses, the program will say Game Over followed by the picked word